-3. Sub-regional Planning Process
+3. Regional Planning Process

 3.1.
-Transmission Provider is a member of NTTG, and uses the NTTG process for sub-regional planning, coordination with adjacent sub-regional groups and other planning entities, and proposals to WECC TEPPC for regional planning.
-Participants in NTTG have committed to working with one another and with affected stakeholders and state officials, to increase efficient use of the grid and to develop the infrastructure needed to deliver new renewable and thermal power resources to consumers.
+Transmission Provider is a member of NTTG, and uses the NTTG process for regional transmission planning and interregional planning coordination with adjacent regional groups and other planning entities and proposals to WECC TEPPC for regional planning.
+Participants in NTTG have committed to working with one another and with affected stakeholders and state officials to efficiently and more cost effectively use the transmission grid and to develop a regional transmission plan that considers transmission alternatives, including non-transmission, needed to reliably and safely deliver new renewable and thermal power resources to consumers from incumbent and non-incumbent developers.

-Transmission Provider, as a member of NTTG, has committed to support the sub-regional planning process through funding NTTG and providing employee support of NTTG planning and administration efforts.
+Transmission Provider, as a member of NTTG, has committed to support the regional planning process through funding NTTG and providing employee support of NTTG planning and administration efforts.
 Stakeholders may participate in NTTG’s activities and programs at their discretion; provided, however, stakeholders that intend to submit an Economic Congestion Study Request or engage in dispute resolution as set out in this Section 3 are expected to participate in the NTTG planning process through the NTTG planning committee.
-Eligible Customers and stakeholders may participate directly in the NTTG processes or participate indirectly through the Transmission Provider via development of the Transmission System Plan.
-For additional information, including a map containing the current geographic footprint of NTTG, please see http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf[participant’s Planning Business Practice].
+Eligible Customers and stakeholders may participate directly in the NTTG processes or participate indirectly through the Transmission Provider via development of the Local(?)
+Transmission System Plan.
+For additional information, including a map containing the current geographic footprint of NTTG, please see [participant’s Planning Business Practice].

 3.2.
 Transmission Provider Coordination with NTTG.
-The Transmission Provider will participate in the sub-regional planning process as described in the Transmission Provider’s transmission planning business practice, available at: http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf.
+The Transmission Provider will participate in the NTTG regional planning process as described in the Transmission Provider’s transmission planning business practice, available at: [participant’s Planning Business Practice].

 In accordance with this process, the Transmission Provider and NTTG will conform to the following obligations:

 3.2.1.
-Transmission Provider will collect customer data and consolidate load service and other transmission service requests through the local planning process described in Section 2 above.
+Transmission Provider will collect customer data, including public policy data, and consolidate load service and other transmission service requests through the local planning process described in Section 2 above.

 3.2.2.
-Transmission Provider will provide NTTG with its Transmission System Plan incorporating all of the transmission service forecasts for its Transmission System.
+Transmission Provider will provide NTTG with its Local Transmission System Plan incorporating all of the transmission service forecasts for its Transmission System, public policy data and public policy projects.

 3.2.3.
-Subject to appropriate Critical Energy Infrastructure Information restrictions, Transmission Provider will post planning criteria and assumptions adopted by NTTG, and all NTTG study results on Transmission Provider’s OASIS.
+Subject to appropriate Critical Energy Infrastructure Information restrictions, Transmission Provider will post links to the planning criteria and assumptions adopted by NTTG, and all NTTG study results on Transmission Provider’s OASIS at [participant’s Planning Business Practice].

 3.2.4.
-NTTG will conduct its planning process to identify needs, least cost expansion project alternatives, technical benefits, and projected costs.
+NTTG will conduct its regional planning process using identified regional transmission service needs, transmission and non-transmission alternatives to define benefits and projected costs that meet the regional transmission needs more cost effectively and efficiently than the combined Local Transmission System Plans developed by the NTTG Transmission Providers.

-3.2.5 NTTG will select beneficial expansion sub-regional projects and address cost allocation among participating Transmission Providers.
+3.2.5 NTTG will select beneficial expansion regional projects and address cost allocation among participating Transmission Providers.
+Refer to the NTTG planning practice for the selection process and criteria, link available on the Transmission Provider’s OASIS at [participant’s Planning Business Practice].

 3.3.
 Study Process.
-Transmission Provider will support the NTTG processes as a member of NTTG to establish a coordinated sub-regional study process, involving both economic and reliability components, as outlined in the NTTG planning committee charter, which is approved by the NTTG Steering Committee.
-The current NTTG planning committee charter can be accessed via direct links in Transmission Provider’s transmission planning business practice available at http://www.oasis.pacificorp.com/oasis/ppw/PlanningPracticesDocument.pdf and also on NTTG’s website at www.nttg.biz.
-As part of the sub-regional study process, the planning committee will biennially prepare a long-term (10 year) bulk transmission expansion plan, while taking into consideration up to a twenty year planning horizon.
+Transmission Provider will support the NTTG processes as a member of NTTG to establish a coordinated regional study process, involving both economic and reliability components, as outlined in the NTTG planning committee charter, which is approved by the NTTG Steering Committee.
+The current NTTG planning committee charter can be accessed via direct links in Transmission Provider’s transmission planning business practice available at [participant’s Planning Business Practice].
+As part of the regional study process, the planning committee will biennially prepare a long-term (10 year) bulk transmission expansion plan (the Regional Transmission Plan).
 The comprehensive transmission planning process will be comprised of the following milestone activities during an eight (8) quarter study cycle as outlined below: